Die-ner (Get It?): Plot

 Ken arrives in a small diner and makes small talk with the waitress, Rose.
 After listening to Rose's story, Ken reveals that he's a serial killer, and he quickly kills her and the cook, Fred.
 Ken cleans up and hides the bodies, but before he can leave the diner, he hears Kathy and Rob, an unhappily married couple, pulling in.
 Ken decides to bide his time and wait for an opening, and he pretends to be employed at the diner.
 As Ken prepares to strike, the local sheriff, Duke, appears.
 Frustrated by all the interruptions and questions, Ken attempts to bluff his way past Duke, but Fred and Rose stumble out of the storage room and leave Duke satisfied.
 Not sure what to make of the situation, Ken plays along.
 When the zombies attack Duke, Ken takes Kathy and Rob hostage, tapes down all the zombies, and decides to wait out the zombie attack.
 After he dies from his wounds, Duke comes back as a zombie, and they tape him down, too.
 Kathy and Rob attempt to deal with Ken, the zombies, and Jesse, Duke's talkative deputy, who shows up trying to find out Duke's fate.
-Eventually, Rob is killed by the zombies, and Jesse kills Kathy.
+Eventually, Rob is killed by the zombies, and Jesse, who is torn apart by the zombies, kills Kathy, who is also torn apart by the zombies, including a zombified Rob.
 Ken attempts to escape from the diner, but he is captured by the zombies and torn apart before he can make it to safety.